opticgroup/icmesh/README.md

 - **Williams Canyon**
 - **Black Star Canyon**

-The goal is to create seamless, **encrypted off-grid communication** throughout the entire region! 📡
+The goal is to create best effort, **encrypted off-grid communication** throughout the entire canyon region! 📡

 ---